gracemcdonald241/MCA-2025/README.md

 <h2>Jazz</h2>
 <p>
-    This portfolio follows a jazz-inspired theme, reflecting the creativity, structure, and improvisation at the core of the Music Curation and Analysis module.
-Each week explores a different angle of how music can be encoded, analysed, and understood.
-I thought jazz would be a useful one to chose as you can find old archives and modern interpretations,
+    This portfolio follows a jazz theme.
+Each week explores a way in which music can be encoded and analysed.
+I thought jazz would be a useful theme as it covers range of timer periods and it often quite easy to find in archives online.
+However, throughout my portfolio i have mainly refered to the piece Afternoon Lounge by Jack Shi to maintain consistency and easily compare different curation techniques.
 </p>